oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 ## Task 1: Get familiar with the SQL Driver

 The JavaScript SQL Driver is an integral part of Multilingual Engine (MLE).
 It is very similar to the client-side driver, `node-oracledb` to ease the transition from client-side code to an implementation within the database.
 Connection management is the main difference between the two.
-Whilst it is the developer's responsibility to establish a session with the database this step can be omitted in MLE since a session already exists.
+Whilst it is the developer's responsibility to establish a session with the database this step can be omitted in MLE because a session already exists.

 There are two different ways to execute queries against the database